theoutfield/sc_sncn_motorcontrol/test_torque-ctrl/README.md

 Torque Control Test
 ===============
-test_torque-ctrl.xc illustrates usage of \ref module_ctrl_loops to do torque control of a motor.
+**test_torque-ctrl.xc** illustrates usage of [module_ctrl_loops]() to do torque control of a motor.
 Position loop is closed with information from the current on the motor phases, measured by ADC sensors.

 |Parallel **THREADS** | 8 |
 ---------------------------|-----------------------|